Nareshkumawat-star/Late-Meet/docs/ARCHITECTURE.md

 - No project-managed databases or external session storage.
 - Users provide their own OpenAI and ElevenLabs API keys.
-- Audio and transcripts remain on the user's device.
+- Persistent meeting data is stored locally on the user's device (`chrome.storage.local`).
+- Audio/transcript content is transmitted only to user-configured providers (BYOK) for transcription/summarization.
 - `chrome.storage.local` is the only persistent storage mechanism.

 ---